SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart/README.md

 All should work correctly.

 However, the colour of the columns and variances might be different depending on your theme.
-If you want to adjust them based on your theme, you need to manually play with the formatting and then:
+If you want to adjust them based on your theme, you need to manually play with the formatting for the following:
 - Columns
 - Lines
 - Markers